 Where Is Durres In Albania?

-Durres, known to its residents as Durrës, is a coastal city in western Albania along the shores of the Adriatic Sea.
+Durres, known to its residents as Durrës, is a coastal city in western Albania on the Adriatic Sea.
 It is the second-largest city in Albania after the capital, Tirana.
-Durres is conveniently located roughly 33 kilometers west of Tirana, making it easily accessible via a short drive or train ride.
+Durres is located approximately 33 kilometers west of Tirana, making it easily accessible by a short drive or train.

-Historically, Durres is one of the oldest cities in Albania, with roots stretching back to the ancient Greek and Roman eras.
+Historically, Durres is one of Albania’s oldest cities, with roots dating back to the ancient Greek and Roman eras.
 It was founded by Greek colonists from Corinth and Corcyra in the 7th century BC and was known in antiquity as Epidamnos, later becoming Dyrrachium.

 Over the centuries, Durres has served as a vital port and trading hub due to its strategic position on the Adriatic coast, effectively bridging Western Europe and the Balkans.

 Today, Durres is a vibrant mix of historical depth and modern appeal.
-The city is renowned for its archaeological treasures, including the Roman amphitheater, one of the largest and most significant remains of its kind in the Balkan peninsula.
+The city is renowned for its archaeological treasures, including the Roman amphitheater, one of the largest and most significant of its kind in the Balkans.
 The city’s port remains one of the busiest in the region, serving both commercial and passenger purposes.

 Durres offers beautiful beaches along its extensive coastline, which are especially popular during the warm summer months, attracting both local and international tourists seeking sun, sea, and relaxation.